1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC013/README.md

-# UC030 - As Customer Manager, I want the system to notify candidates, by email, of the result of the verification process
+# UC013 - As an Admin, I want to edit a staff’s profile, so that I can update their information

 ## 1. Context

-> The backoffice system enables the Customer Manager to manage job openings
-> and notify candidates of the results of the verification process.
-> This use case focuses on sending email notifications to candidates, informing them of the outcome of their job application.

-> Part of the requirements needed to implement this use case are fulfilled by the EAPLI framework provided by the course.
+> The UC013 use case allows administrators to update staff information in the system.
+This includes the ability to edit details such as contact information, availability slots, and specialization.
+The system logs all profile changes, and any modifications to contact information trigger a confirmation email to the staff member.
+The edited data is updated in real-time across the system.

 ## 2. Requirements